 View table here if you experience formatting issues.

-As you can see these stocks had an average of 24.4 hedge funds with bullish positions and the average amount invested in these stocks was $317 million.
-That figure was $389 million in CC’s case.
-Taylor Morrison Home Corp (NYSE:TMHC) is the most popular stock in this table.
-On the other hand UMB Financial Corporation (NASDAQ:UMBF) is the least popular one with only 15 bullish hedge fund positions.
+As you can see these stocks had an average of 17.3 hedge funds with bullish positions and the average amount invested in these stocks was $383 million.
+That figure was $549 million in CC’s case.
+Adaptive Biotechnologies Corporation (NASDAQ:ADPT) is the most popular stock in this table.
+On the other hand Dada Nexus Limited (NASDAQ:DADA) is the least popular one with only 13 bullish hedge fund positions.
 Compared to these stocks The Chemours Company (NYSE:CC) is more popular among hedge funds.
-Our overall hedge fund sentiment score for CC is 81.9.
+Our overall hedge fund sentiment score for CC is 85.9.
 Stocks with higher number of hedge fund positions relative to other stocks as well as relative to their historical range receive a higher sentiment score.
-Our calculations showed that top 10 most popular stocks among hedge funds returned 41.4% in 2019 and outperformed the S&P 500 ETF (SPY) by 10.1 percentage points.
-These stocks returned 33% in 2020 through the end of August but still managed to beat the market by 23.2 percentage points.
-Hedge funds were also right about betting on CC as the stock returned 36.2% since the end of June and outperformed the market by an even larger margin.
-Hedge funds were clearly right about piling into this stock relative to other stocks with similar market capitalizations.
+Our calculations showed that top 5 most popular stocks among hedge funds returned 95.8% in 2019 and 2020, and outperformed the S&P 500 ETF (SPY) by 40 percentage points.
+These stocks gained 28.6% in 2021 through November 30th and still beat the market by 5.6 percentage points.
+Unfortunately CC wasn’t nearly as popular as these 5 stocks and hedge funds that were betting on CC were disappointed as the stock returned 3% since the end of the third quarter (through 11/30) and underperformed the market.
+If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 5 most popular stocks among hedge funds as most of these stocks already outperformed the market since 2019.

 Follow Chemours Co (NYSE:CC)